wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 **Q:**&ensp;Is it not a feeling?

 **M:**&ensp;A feeling too is a state of mind.
 Just like a healthy body does not call for attention, so is the unconditioned free from experience.
 Take the experience of death.
 The ordinary man is afraid to die, because he is afraid of change.
-The <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is not afraid because his mind is dead already.
+The <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> is not afraid because his mind is dead already.
 He does not think, “I live”.
 He knows, “There is life”.
 There is no change in it and no death.
 Death appears to be a change in time and space.
 Where there is neither time nor space, how can there be death?
 The *jnani* is already dead to name and shape.
 How can their loss affect him?
 The man in the train travels from place to place, but the man off the train goes nowhere, for he is not bound for a destination.
 He has nowhere to go, nothing to do and nothing to become.
 Those who make plans will be born to carry them out.
 Those who make no plans need not be born.

 **Q:**&ensp;What is the purpose of pain and pleasure?